 Exploring the Chateau de Commarque

-Apparently there is also a cave which contains a full sized drawing of a horse made by Magdalenian man but unfortunately this is not open to the public.
-This is in the rock below the castle and proves that man has lived on this spot since pre-historic times.
+Before Commarque was the site of the chateau it was inhabited by prehistoric man and there is a cave which contains a full sized drawing of a horse made by Magdalenian man but unfortunately this is not open to the public.

-Incredible to think that a whole visit was lost under brambles and forgotten about, the castle and remnants of the village now make for a fascinating visit.
+Incredible to think that the whole site was lost under brambles and forgotten about, the castle and remnants of the village now make for a fascinating visit.